 If you want to play this game with an Oculus Rift (it is paid game by the way), just

-- Go on their website www.iracing.com.
+- Go to their website www.iracing.com.

 - Choose your membership length.